qqAys/StarDrive/CONTRIBUTING.md

 4. Generate the compiled language file `.mo` for testing:

     ```shell
-    uv run pybabel compile -d locales
+    uv run pybabel compile -d app/locales
     ```

-5. After successful testing, commit the `locales/{your_language_code}/LC_MESSAGES/messages.po` file to version control.
+5. After successful testing, commit the `app/locales/{your_language_code}/LC_MESSAGES/messages.po` file to version control.
 Please note the `.gitignore` file and do not commit the `.pot` or `.mo` files.

 ### Creating a Pull Request (PR)